 The secular variation of the magnetic field causes declination to change with time.
 Changes in declination can be quite large.
 At Yellowknife, NWT, for example, the declination is changing by more than one degree every three years.
 On the other hand, at Ottawa, the yearly change in declination is almost zero.
 The diagram shows the change in declination at several locations in Canada.

 Magnetic declination also undergoes changes that are much more rapid than secular variation and are a result of magnetic activity.
 These variations can be smooth and cyclic, with amplitudes of several minutes of arc in southern Canada, or, during magnetic storms, large and erratic.
-Changes in declination become increasingly as one approaches the North Magnetic Pole, a result of the weak horizontal component of the magnetic field.
+Changes in declination become increasingly irregular in both amplitude and frequency as one approaches the North Magnetic Pole, a result of the weak horizontal component of the magnetic field.
 The number of times per year that a compass user will be affected by changes in declination caused by magnetic storms will depend both on the user's application and location.
 The diagram shows the percentage of days in a typical year during which magnetic declination will fluctuate by more than a given amount from its normal value.

 Most standard orienteering compasses have a precision of about 2 degrees.
 It can be seen that in Southern Canada users of such compasses will seldom experience fluctuations larger than 2 degrees.
 However, someone on a canoe trip in the NWT would find his or her compass in error by more than 2 degrees on more than 1 day in 4.